Physics 212, 2019: Syllabus

 - Special note

 - I will need to travel professionally during the semester.
-As a result, a few classes will be conducted by guest lecturers and/or the TA.
-These are (subject to change):
+As a result, a few classes will be conducted by guest lecturers and/or the TAs.
+As of the beginning of the semester, I will be away on Feb 18, Feb 20 and possibly Mar 18.
+I will update the dates of classes that will be taught by guests shortly.

 - Updates will be posted in the News section of the class web site and emailed to the enrolled students.
 It's your responsibility to check the News section the night before each class.

-- Quizzes -- 20% (cumulative for all modules, one worst/missing quiz grade will be dropped)
+- Quizzes -- 15% (cumulative for all modules, one worst/missing quiz grade will be dropped).

 Your scores will convert to a letter grade as follows: